Glossop Tramways

 History

-Glossop Tramways were owned by the Urban Electric Supply Company Limited, which operated both its tramway systems (Glossop Tramways and Camborne and Redruth Tramways) directly rather than through subsidiary companies.
-The UESCo was itself a subsidiary of Edmundson's Electricity Corporation, which controlled numerous electricity supply companies across the country, as well as the Scarborough Tramways Company.
+Although the idea of a local man, Glossop's small tramway system was promoted by the Urban Electric Supply Company, which would also go on to build Camborne and Redruth Tramways, both systems being operated directly rather than through subsidiary companies.
+The UESCo was itself a subsidiary of Edmundson's Electricity Corporation, which owned and/or controlled numerous electricity supply companies across the country, along with another tramway — Scarborough Tramways — which was operated though yet another subsidiary, the Scarborough Tramways Company.

 Although the tramway started well, there were always questions over its viability, given that it served a population of only 22,000, and one which was also heavily dependent on the cotton industry, passenger numbers being heavily impacted by depressions in that particular trade.
-Financial details are sketchy, but the fact that the company failed to pay a dividend between 1910 and 1920 is probably the most telling; although profits were definitely made, they were certainly not enough to cover tramcar and track renewal.
+Financial details are sketchy, but the fact that the company failed to pay a dividend between 1910 and 1920 is probably the most telling.
+Although profits were certainly made, they were very modest, and were certainly not enough to cover tramcar and track renewal, let alone give the investors a return on their outlay.
+The system started out with just seven tramcars, the fleet being expanded by just two vehicles, one to work the Charlestown branch in 1904, and a second-hand tramcar (from Sheffield Corporation Tramways) in early 1918.
+Unusually, some of these vehicles eventually had the destination painted on their dashes, probably after the 1904 tramcar arrived, which was expressly purchased to operate the branch line.

-Like most systems, Glossop Tramways emerged from the depredations of the Great War, with its significantly increased loadings, minimal maintenance and investment, and manpower shortages, with a large backlog of repairs and expensive renewals.
-Even during the war, the company seems to have used a request by the Board of Trade in 1918 (to all tramways) to reduce mileage, and thereby save coal, to close the poorly patronised Whitfield branch line, ostensibly temporarily, though it turned out to be permanently.
-Although this action was certainly open to challenge by Glossop Town Council, they seem to have acquiesced, no doubt to the relief of the company.
+Like most tramway systems, Glossop Tramways emerged from the depredations of the Great War, with its heavy war-time loadings, minimal maintenance and investment, and manpower shortages, with a large backlog of repairs and expensive renewals.
+Even during the war, the company seems to have used a request by the Board of Trade in 1918 (to all tramways) to reduce mileage, and thereby save coal, to close the Charlestown branch line, ostensibly temporarily, though it turned out to be permanently.
+This was probably much to the company's relief given that the branch lost money, even with a one-man operated car.
+Although the closure would certainly have been open to a legal challenge from Glossop Town Council, they meekly acquiesced, which probably tells us everything we need to know about how poorly patronised the branch line was.

-In the inflationary post-war period, and with significant track renewal costs in the offing, the UESCo attempted to divest itself of its badly run-down system, by offering to sell it to Glossop Town Council (in June 1920).
-The offer was declined, as was a subsequent offer to hand it over free of charge (in 1927), provided that the council would purchase electricity from the UESCo.
-The latter offer was once again refused, so with the tramway now suffering bus competition and with its infrastructure in a parlous state, the company applied to close the tramway, the last tram running on Christmas Eve 1927.
+In the inflationary post-war period, and with significant track renewal, overhead line and other major costs in the offing, the UESCo attempted to divest itself of its badly run-down system, by offering to sell it to Glossop Town Council (in June 1920).
+The offer was unsurprisingly declined, as was a subsequent offer to hand it over free of charge (in 1927), provided that the council would purchase electricity from the UESCo.
+The latter offer was once again refused, so with the tramway now suffering bus competition, and with its infrastructure in a parlous state, the company summarily closed the tramway, the last tram running on Christmas Eve 1927.

 Uniforms

-Staff were initially issued with double-breasted, 'lancer-style' tunics with five pairs of buttons and upright collars; the latter carried an employee number on the bearer's left-hand side and ‘UESCo’ on the right hand side, in individual metal numerals/letters; the badges were probably brass to match the buttons (see link).
-Curiously, although staff of the UESCo's only other system (Camborne and Redruth Tramways) had similar insignia, that system's badges bore a number ('No') prefix before the employee number, and a 'LTD' suffix after the company initials (see link).
-Caps were military in style with a glossy peak and tensioned crowns (tops); they bore script-lettering grade badges, either Motorman or Conductor, which were presumably brass to match the buttons.
+Tramcar crews were initially issued with double-breasted, lancer-style tunics with five pairs of buttons and stand-up collars; the latter carried an employee number on the bearer's left-hand side and ‘U E S Co’ on the right-hand side, in individual metal numerals/letters; the badges were probably brass to match the buttons (see link).
+Curiously, although staff of the UESCo's only other system (Camborne and Redruth Tramways) had similar insignia, that system's badges bore a number prefix ('No') before the employee number, and a 'LTD' suffix after the company initials (see link).
+The tensioned-crown peaked caps bore script-lettering grade badges, either 'Motorman' or 'Conductor', which were presumably brass to match the buttons.

-At some point, probably in the mid-Edwardian era, a change was made to a 'heavy duty', single-breasted design of jacket with five buttons, two hip-level pockets and high, fold-over collars; the latter probably carried the same insignia as previously, though curiously, a single staff photo has survived that shows the jackets without insignia of any kind.
-The jackets were changed again not long afterwards (probably in the late Edwardian era) to a new design, still single-breasted, but with two breast pockets, upright collars and epaulettes; the latter were closed with a button fastening and were left plain, i.e., without badges of any description.
-An employee number continued to be worn on the bearer's left-hand collar, and 'UESCo' on the right.
+At some point, probably in the mid-Edwardian era, a change was made to a heavy duty, single-breasted design of jacket with five buttons, two hip-level pockets and high, fold-over collars; the latter probably carried the same insignia as previously.
+The jackets were changed again not long afterwards (probably in the late-Edwardian era) to a new design, still single-breasted, but with two breast pockets, stand-up collars and epaulettes; the latter were closed with a button fastening and were left plain, i.e., without badges of any description.
+An employee number continued to be worn on the bearer's left-hand collar, and 'U E S Co' on the right.

 Motormen (and possibly conductors too) were also issued with double-breasted greatcoats; these bore plain black buttons and were seemingly devoid of insignia.

 Somewhat surprisingly for such a small provincial system, a number of excellent photographs of conductresses have survived.
 These ladies were employed during the Great War to replace male staff lost to the armed services.
-All three photographs (see below) show the subjects wearing long, tailored, single-breasted coats with five buttons, a waist belt and high fold-over collars; the latter carried an employee number on the left-hand side and individual 'U E S Co' initials on the right-hand side.
-The ladies were issued with felt bonnets and baggy caps, presumably for summer and winter wear, respectively; although the bonnets carried a hat band, neither they nor the baggy caps bore a badge of any kind.
+All three photographs (see below) show the subjects wearing long, tailored, single-breasted top coats with five buttons, a waist belt and high fold-over collars; the latter carried an employee number on the left-hand side and individual 'U E S Co' initials on the right-hand side.
+The ladies were also issued with felt bonnets and baggy caps, the latter often referred to as motor caps, presumably for summer and winter wear, respectively; although the bonnets carried a hat band, neither they nor the baggy caps bore a badge of any kind.

 Further reading